-Londoners are facing housing crisis, as there exists a lack of affordable homes and economic issues are also hurting the city growth.
-As per latest reports, tenants are spending one-third of their earnings towards housing, while fifteen years ago, people were spending on-fifth of their incomes in rents.
-London YIMBY previous reports claimed rents have inflated by over 300 per cent due to planning restrictions and the cost of development increased 75 per cent.
+Londoners are facing a housing crisis, as there exists a lack of affordable homes and economic issues are also hurting the city growth.
+As per latest reports, tenants are spending one-third of their earnings towards housing, while fifteen years ago, people were spending one-fifth of their incomes in rents.
+London YIMBY previous reports claimed rents have inflated by over 300 percent due to planning restrictions and the cost of development increased 75 percent.
 By 2025, it is expected the number of tenants in London will increase to 3.5 million.
-Last year 79 per cent of the adults had moved to the capital city on rent and average home price continues to increase, that is 5 times higher, in comparison to, 50 years ago.
+Last year 79 percent of the adults had moved to the capital city on rent and the average home price continues to increase, that is 5 times higher, in comparison to, 50 years ago.

 Northern Cities Growing

 As per ONS data, in 2002, 440,221 people were living in Manchester, and now there are over 555,610 people.
 The city underwent 26 percent growth in population, which mostly constitutes younger workers.
 In 2017, there were 129,458 young people in the city, although, in 2002, the number was 85,673.
 Better transportation facilities, job environment, and connectivity to nearby cities, culture and new developments in the city centre, is attracting young skilled professionals and students to Manchester.
 A record year of office take-up was reported in 2018, where 314 transactions were made of office area 1.75sq. ft. (or over) as per Manchester Office Agent forums report, and the largest acquisition was made by Booking.com i.e. the campus Manchester Goods Yard.